-The fair value of the Fund's interest in SPFII is therefore ultimately based on the market valuation techniques adopted by SPFII in the measurement of their underlying unlisted equity investments.
+The fair value of the Fund's interest in SPFII is therefore ultimately based on the market valuation techniques adopted by SPFII in the measurement of their underlying unlisted equity investments based on market conditions existing at balance date.
 The fair value is also subject to foreign exchange translation impacts arising from translating the USD denominated interest in SPFII to AUD at each balance date.
 Refer to Note 12(a) for Market Risk sensitivity analysis.